microverse-students/autograding-troubles-js/README.md

 ### Solution

 To solve the described problem, just copy the `.github` directory from this repo into yours.

-You can see how it helps in [this video]()
+You can see how it helps in [this video](https://www.loom.com/share/386623480f0a4d87959513b81bbbb5a7).